tuftsdatalab/tuftsWorkshops/docs/omics/intro-to-alphafold2/02_setup.md

     - `--mem`:  memory we need here we request 16 Gigabytes
     - `-N`:  number of nodes needed here we requested 1 node
     - `--cpus`:  number of CPUs needed here we requested 4
+    - `--reservation`: the reservation of compute resources to use here we use the `bioworkshop` reservation

+!!! warning

+    The `bioworkshop` reservation will be unavailable after December 7th.
+This reservation is a temporary reservation for this class.

 - When you get a compute node you'll note that your prompt will no longer say login and instead say the name of the node: